-The key support components of the ASPIRE program are tutoring, counseling, mentoring and scholarship opportunities.
+The key support components of the ASPIRE program are culturally sensitive tutoring, counseling, mentoring and scholarship opportunities.
 ASPIRE tutoring helps students succeed in ASPIRE courses and in other college courses.
 ASPIRE tutors are trained and supervised by program faculty and staff to provide instructional assistance consistent with program principles and methodologies.
 ASPIRE counseling incorporates culture-specific strategies to provide academic, career. and personal counseling.
 The counselor works with program faculty and staff to develop and implement strategies to maximize student success.
 ASPIRE campus and community mentors provide students with important advice and guidance.
-Mentors serve as links between the academic world and the community/work world.
-Mentors also serve as role models of successful Asian/Pacific Islanders to inspire and lead the way for ASPIRE students.
-ASPIRE scholarships are also available.
+They serve as role models and provide links between the academic and the community/work world.
+ASPIRE also sponsors several scholarships to help students attain their academic goals.